eclipxe13/enum/README.md

 the implementation made on [spatie/enum](https://github.com/spatie/enum) I think that it overloaded my expectations.
 Maybe spatie/enum version 1.0 was more close to what I needed.

-So, I created this framework agnostic implementation library about the same concept.
+So, I created this framework-agnostic implementation library about the same concept.

 As of PHP 8.1 enums will be part of the language, it means that this library will not be required anymore.
 Check the RFC <https://wiki.php.net/rfc/enumerations> and adapt your code to use PHP Enums.